-Compare different banks, the interest rates they offers along with the schemes.
-Also, make sure there are no hidden charges such as monthly maintenance fee etc. Check that it provides a good return on your money as it is generally much higher than your personal saving accounts.
+Compare different banks, the interest rates they offer along with the schemes.
+Also, make sure there are no hidden charges such as monthly maintenance fees, etc. Check that it provides a good return on your money as it is generally much higher than your personal savings accounts.

 2. Liquidate Excess, Obsolete Inventory

 The demand for products keep changing in the market.
 And the inventory that you have may get old and obsolete.
 Rather than clinging on to the materials in a hope that someday someone will purchase them or it will come to use, it makes sense to liquidate or resell it.